assimbly/runtime-integration-tests/bin/README.md

 into the deploy directory of Assimbly (${user.home}/.assimbly/deploy).

 Note: Some integration tests need other software besides Assimbly Gateway.
 For example MongoDB for the globalvariables module or SMB for the SMB module.
-Note 2: For now only bash script (Windows users need to run it from GIT Bash).
+Note 2: For now only bash script are supported (Windows users need to run it from GIT Bash).

 ### Usage: